Everything You Need to Know Before Getting a Lash LiftDecember 15, 2022

 It’s a (Relatively) Easy Procedure

 Lash lifts generally take 45 minutes to an hour from start to finish and are painless.
 One look doesn’t fit all, though, so prior to application your technician should customize your lash look based on your natural lash length, how you like to style them and your curl preference.
 Then, your tech will choose a specific silicone pad (which comes in multiple sizes) to achieve the look.

 As for what happens during a lash lift, according to Starr: “The technician will clean your lashes, glue down a silicone shield onto your upper lid, apply adhesive to that shield, lift your lashes up onto the silicone shield, and then apply the odorless, non-damaging lash lift product to your lashes.”
 This is a chemical product that works to curl your lashes — just like a perm.

 There Is Minimal After-Care

 According to Starr, you should avoid wearing eye makeup, getting your lashes wet or using oil-based products for 24 hours after the procedure.
 But beyond that, there’s not much you need to do to take care of your newly lifted lashes.
-Plan on coming back for another treatment about six to eight weeks later, when your lashes will start to revert to their natural curl.
+As Law explained, you can use a cleanser and serum to care for your lifted lashes, but otherwise, just plan on coming back for another treatment about six to eight weeks later, when your lashes will start to revert to their natural curl.
+To prevent lash fallout, avoid aggressively rubbing your lashes when removing your eye makeup or mascara.

 Lash Lifts Pair Well With Lash Tints